geospatial-grimoire/forgotten-realms-wiki-parser/README.md

-# Forgotten Realms Wiki Parse
+# Forgotten Realms Wiki Parser

 A script to parse the Forgotten Realms Wiki XML dump into a single, clean Markdown file.